nastassiar/crudfunctions/README.md

+## NOT ACTIVE

+No longer maintaining this as you can do this client side with the (Javascript API)[https://docs.microsoft.com/en-us/azure/cosmos-db/javascript-query-api]!

 # CRUD for CosmosDB on Azure Functions (serverless)
 An HTTP API for CRUD operations against CosmosDB to be run on Azure Functions.
 (So boring, why would you write it yourself?!!)